Coronavirus update for customers

 We have carefully considered the latest government guidance around restrictions within our independent living schemes and at the moment we are not making any changes.

-So, for now, given the current guidance for at risk groups, all of our extra care and sheltered schemes remain closed to non-essential visitors and the internal communal areas are no longer available for residents to use.
+So, for now, given the current guidance for at risk groups, all of our extra care and sheltered schemes remain closed to non-essential visitors and the internal communal areas are no longer available for residents to use, however visits within your own home can now take place following Government guidance.
+Full guidance can be found on the government website.
 For more information please see our Coronavirus advice for Extra Care schemes page.

 The health and safety of our customers and colleagues is as always, our priority and we are led by the government and our risk assessment.
 We will keep the measures under constant review and adapt as the situation changes.